 The Fellow would perform clinical duties involved with the management of disorders of the hand and upper limb and would have a regular on call commitment at Flinders Medical Centre under the supervision of Upper Limb surgeons.
 The Fellow would also assist the Hand and Upper Limb Surgeon in his private rooms and in private operating sessions, as well as attend regular academic meetings on disorders of the upper limb.

-The Fellow would be expected to perform clinical research throughout the twelve month attachment and would have some time allocated for this.
+The Fellow would be expected to perform clinical research throughout the 12 month attachment and would have some time allocated for this.
 Research could be performed in conjunction with hand therapists.
-Research protocols have been established and prospective data has been collected for future projects.
 Flinders Medical Centre is a teaching hospital associated with Flinders University.

 Prof Richard Page